 Different carriers require different reporting of bilateral procedures and offer different reimbursement methodologies.
 For examples of common carrier preferences, see Table B.

 Check your carriers’ online medical policy base or review your physicians’ contracts for instructions on applying modifier 50 properly on claims forms.

-Modifier 51 Multiple procedures indicates that the same provider performed multiple procedures—other than E/M services—at the same session.
+Surgical modifier 51 Multiple procedures indicates that the same provider performed multiple procedures — other than E/M services — at the same session.
 You should list the most resource-intense (highest paying) procedure first, and append modifier 51 to the second and subsequent procedures.

 Use modifier 51 to indicate:

 Most payers apply a “multiple procedure discount” with modifier 51.
 This refers to the practice of reducing the reimbursement for subsequent procedures because of shared resources when two or more procedures are performed together.
 CPT® Appendix E lists codes that are exempt from modifier 51.

 The following is an example of multiple operations in the same operative session:

 Scenario: The patient presents for removal of a 0.5 cm (as measured by CPT® guidelines) malignant skin lesion on the trunk.
 A layered closure of the resulting wound is performed in the same operative session.
 The appropriate coding is: